Substance Use Disorder Studies

 Students completing this program should acquire the following skills and abilities:

-• Demonstrate critical thinking by applying objective, valid methods of inquiry and problem solving to draw rational, ethical, and coherent conclusions to client situations in chemical dependency.
+• Demonstrate critical thinking by applying objective, valid methods of inquiry and problem solving to draw rational, ethical, and coherent conclusions in client situations within the field of Substance Use Disorders.

-• Demonstrate competency in chemical dependency principles, topics, knowledge and skills.
+• Demonstrate competency in Substance Use Disorder principles, topics, knowledge, and clinical skills.

 • Communicate effectively with faculty, peers, clients, client family systems, health care professionals, community agencies and the judicial system.